ghotokdev/automatic-app-landing-page/_pages/tos.md

 # Terms of Use

 The terms (“us”, “we”, the “Company” or “Ghotok”) refer to Ghotok.
+This document also serves as our End-user license agreement (EULA) and Terms of Service.

 ## 1. Acceptance of Terms of Use Agreement
 By creating a Ghotok account, whether through a mobile device, mobile application or computer (collectively, the “Service”) you agree to be bound by (i) these Terms of Use, (ii) our Privacy Policy, Cookie Policy, Arbitration Procedures (if applicable to you) and Safety Tips, each of which is incorporated by reference into this Agreement, and (iii) any terms disclosed and agreed to by you if you purchase additional features, products or services we offer on the Service (collectively, this "Agreement").
 If you do not accept and agree to be bound by all of the terms of this Agreement, please do not use the Service.